Sponsoring earthquake-resistant schools

 Connect with Alisoun here:

-B1G1, Block Solutions, business for good, Classroom of Hope, fundraising, humanitarian, impact, impact trip, Lombok, Lombok earthquake, plastic school, recycled plastic blocks, retreats, SDGs, social impact, Work for Good
+B1G1, Block Solutions, business for good, Classroom of Hope, Focus on Impact, fundraising, humanitarian, impact, impact trip, impact trips, Lombok, Lombok earthquake, make a difference, plastic school, recycled plastic blocks, retreats, SDGs, social impact, volunteering, women of impact, Work for Good